AusClimateService/data-code-group/code_roadmap.md

 - **Info for contributors:** Information on if/how others can contribute to your code.
 This could also be included in a README.txt
 - **Command line interface:** We all use different programming languages.
-Providing an easy way to run your code from the command line makes it accessible to a wider range of users.
+Providing an easy way to run your code from the command line makes it accessible to a wider range of users

 ## Appendices